klaymen/sensee/README.md

     ErrorDocument 500 /sensee/errorlog
 </Directory>
 ```
+This way multiple different wsgi applications can be served through Apache, however, it is possible to have a single application in the root.
 To have the module errorlog working with Apache's log, you must set the access permissions accordingly:

 ```